 Illegal Downloading of Music and Movies

-KPC has a firm Three Strikes Policy:
+KPC has a firm 3 Strikes Policy:

-The RIAA, MPAA, and similar organizations are becoming more aggressive in finding and prosecuting alleged offenders in criminal court.
+The RIAA, MPAA, and similar organizations are becoming more and more aggressive in finding and prosecuting alleged offenders in criminal court.
 Penalties for first time offenders can result in fines up to $250,000 plus five years in jail.
 There may also be civil damages up to $150,000 per illegally downloaded or shared song or movie.
 These penalties would be in addition to the sanctions listed above.